rangsimanketkaew/rangsimanketkaew.github.io/index.md

         finding configurational space of chemical reactions and calculating free energies.
         I am also working on quantum chemistry and electronic structure with an emphasis on (diabatic) intramolecular electron transfer in transition metal complexes for catalyst design.
 My interest also extends to the development and improvement of open-source software.
-        Now I am mainly active on the development of <a href="https://www.cp2k.org/">CP2K</a> and <a href="https://www.plumed.org/">PLUMED</a> packages.
-        I am currently a member of <a href="https://www.lightchec.uzh.ch/">LightChEC</a> and <a href="https://www.nccr-catalysis.ch/">NCCR Catalysis</a> advised by <a href="http://luber-group.com/cv">Prof. Sandra Luber</a>.
+        I am currently a member of <a href="https://www.lightchec.uzh.ch/">LightChEC</a> and <a href="https://www.nccr-catalysis.ch/">NCCR Catalysis</a> advised by Prof. Sandra Luber.
       </p>

       <p class="indent">
         Before Zurich, I was a consultant at the <a href="https://newequilibriumbio.com/">New Equilibrium Biosciences</a> (from 2019 to 2020) working on cloud computing and computational chemistry.
-        I helped the team design and setup AWS infrastructures for performing high-performance molecular dynamics simulations and training neural network models for developing specific-purpose molecular force fields for studying intrinsically disordered proteins (IDP) structures.
+        I helped the team design and set up AWS infrastructures for performing high-performance molecular dynamics simulations and training neural network models for developing specific-purpose molecular force fields for studying intrinsically disordered proteins (IDP) structures.
         In 2016, I won the royal winner award of
         <a href="https://www.facebook.com/TCC.ChallengeUBE/">Thailand Computational Chemistry Challenge (TCCC)</a>.
 For the competition, I used the dissipative particle dynamics technique to